About the Artist

 Her art comes from a belief that it is through the arts one can experience the depths of one's heart.
 Her art is passionate and vibrant with color.
 Creativity is the manner of her preaching in the tradition of the Dominicans from the time of Fra Angelico.
 Her workshops on Art as Meditation are well received and alive with surprises.

-Recently she did the cover, art and graphic design for the book, Where the Pure Water Flows by Margaret Galiardi.
+Barbara did the cover, art and graphic design for the book, Where the Pure Water Flows by Margaret Galiardi.
 She has also done graphics for numerous Dominican groups.
+Her art and photography have been published by the Global Sisters Reports in the visual life blog. and is in their commemorative e-book.

-Her work has been published internationally in the millionth circle calendars of 2002 and 2003.
-She has been part of rotating shows of the local arts council.
-Her work will soon appear in the Amityville Artist Circle Gallery.
+Her mandala work has been recognized and has been published internationally in the Millionth Circle calendars of 2002 and 2003.
 She has created works for conferences from art and installations to graphics works.

-She learned the process of strappo from Harold Garde, who was featured as a Master of Maine in its PBS Artist Series inominated to be one of New England's notable artists.
+Barbara was mentored in color and strappo by Harold Garde who was featured as a Master of Maine in its PBS Artist Series, nominated to be one of New England's notable artists.
+His work graces the side of the Miami Museum of Art.

-Barbara continues to do creative retreat work and workshops to promote the arts in education.
-Her work has been shown this year in the Amityville Artist Circle Gallery.
+Barbara continues to do creative retreat work and workshops to as Preaching through the Arts.

 Barbara with her installation